-- Learn and understand Company's Information Security System and receive information security-related training; - Protect the information he/she keeps and own, and establish relevant information security policies, strategies and procedures; - Obliged to explain all the conducts in handling the information; and - In the event of suspected cases that information is not properly protected, he/she must promptly report to the security management representative.
+- Learn and understand the Company's Information Security System and receive information security-related training; - Protect the information he/she keeps and owns, and establish relevant information security policies, strategies and procedures;

+- Obliged to explain all the conducts in handling the information; and - In the event of suspected cases that information is not properly protected, he/she must promptly report to the security management representative.

 In addition to the privacy and information security policy, our employees are bound by the terms of their employment contracts, the employee confidentiality regulations and the employee code of conduct to ensure that confidential information is properly protected and such information is kept in strict confidence, and that any information that has come in their possession as a result of their employment with us will not be disclosed to any person without the prior approval.
 Any unauthorized copying, dissemination or disclosure of confidential information, including identities and transaction records of customers, is strictly prohibited.
-The Group has disclosed its personal data protection policy on its website in order to enhance transparency on the above issue.
-As part of the information privacy and information security programmes, any external parties such as users, contractors and regulators, are welcomed to report complaints, provide suggestions and recommendations regarding our privacy policies through the dedicated channels on our website.
+The Group has disclosed its personal data protection policy on its website to enhance transparency on the above issue.
+As part of the information privacy and information security programmes, any external parties such as users, contractors and regulators, are welcome to report complaints, and provide suggestions and recommendations regarding our privacy policies through the dedicated channels on our website.

-In order to better understand the user's need, the Group may collect the personal information of users with their consent.
-The Group's practices regarding the collection, use, preservation, disclosure, transfer, protection and access of information are in accordance with the law.
-We explicitly inform user the Group's data retention practices and the ways in which their data is used and obtain consent from online users and customers before we collect personal information, and use them only for their intended purpose, and destroy these data when they are no longer required.
+To better understand the user's needs, the Group may collect the personal information of users with their consent.
+The Group's practices regarding the collection, use, preservation, disclosure, transfer, protection and access of information are following the law.
+We explicitly inform users of the Group's data retention practices and how their data is used and obtain consent from online users and customers before we collect personal information, and use them only for their intended purpose, and destroy these data when they are no longer required.